Ghost-D18/HomeBridge-Plugin-D-Link-DSP-W215/README.md

 - The plugin is not optmized at 100%, in fact it has some "problem". **The device must be configurated with token and not PIN** follow the guide on https://github.com/Garfonso/dlinkWebSocketClient, but with this configuration, you can control it through the official app.

-- You may not able to configure the smar plug correctly, in that case go the git linked and view some missing steps.
+- You may not able to configure the smart plug correctly, in that case, go to the git linked and view some missing steps.
 In other case, get a little help by GPT (I was able to tell it to create a plugin, so you can resolve these problem I think).

+## P.S.
+I'm missing something important to tell you probably.
+If you want to do some changes, you are free to do it.
+I don't think I'll update this plugin.
+For now, for me, for the things I've to do, it work well.
+Sorry for my english btw.